nicsig/config/.vim/after/plugin/README/README.md

 A script  shouldn't be  sourced if  the plugin it  configures has  been disabled while we debug some issue.

-Note that there is  no possible guard for scripts which  are not associated with any third-party plugin, like:

-   - nop.vim
-   - tidy_tab_completion.vim

 ## Which template should I follow?

+    if exists('loaded')
-       ┌ load the script only if it makes sense
+        # load the script only if it makes sense
-       │ (i.e. the plugin it configures has been loaded) │
+        # (i.e. the plugin it configures has been loaded)
-       ├───────────────────┐
-    if !exists(g:loaded_...)
+        || stridx(&rtp, 'vim-...') == -1
         finish
     endif

-Or:

-    if stridx(&rtp, 'vim-...') == -1
-        finish
-    endif
+    var loaded = true

 Note that the  name of the plugin  does not necessarily begin  with `vim-`, it's just a widely adopted convention.
 Adapt the first template to the plugin you're working on.

-Use the second one if the author of the plugin forgot to set a guard.
+You could also try to  replace `stridx(...)` with `!exists('g:loaded_...')`, but sometimes, the author of a plugin forgets to set this variable.

-## How to prevent a script to be sourced twice?

-I don't think you can.

-The first time a script is sourced here, the plugin it configures will *already* have been sourced.
-So `g:loaded_...` will exist, and you won't be able to write this:

-    if exists('g:loaded_...')
-        finish
-    endif

-It would *always* prevent your script from being sourced.

-OTOH, you can write this:

-    if !exists('g:loaded_...')
-        finish
-    endif

-But it serves another purpose.
-It prevents the script from being sourced,  if the plugin it configures has been disabled.